f-meloni/epubExtractor/Example/README.md

 ## License

-EpubExstractor is available under the MIT license.
+EpubExtractor is available under the MIT license.
 See the LICENSE file for more info.